cmiles74/devcontainer-example/README.md

 If you have a big project and you are on Windows or MacOS then Codespace is the way to go.
 For my large test project, Visual Studio Code times out during the startup of the container because it's takes _so long_ for the files to make it out to the container.
-For those interested in why it takes so long...
+This project will work in all three!

 ### Docker